idkjs/converting-js-to-reason-tutorial/importing-re-to-layoutjs.md

-# Creating Layout Component in ReasonML
+# Importing Header.re to Layout.js Component

 ## Where Do We Start